-Considered among the best contemporary American poets, Newman is a prime example of why the university values professors who both teach and do—who not only impart wisdom but also work on the cutting-edge of their disciplines.
+But she’s also a prime example of why the university values professors who both teach and do.
+They not only impart wisdom but also work on the cutting-edge of their disciplines.

-“She’s cool and funny—and as brilliant as she is caring,” says English graduate student Kirsten Grimes.
-“She goes above and beyond always for her students.”
+"She’s cool and funny—and as brilliant as she is caring," says alumna Kirsten Grimes.
+"She goes above and beyond always for her students."

 The professor cares so deeply about her students because she identifies with them, a fact made evident in a bracelet she often wears.
 It is inscribed in Italian, ancora imparo, which translates to "I am still learning."

 "I wear this bracelet to every class I teach," Newman says, "as a reminder that I am still learning daily from my students.